- docs

 , you can change there using the options detailed here.

-This will start the agent, and connect to FlowForge, waiting until a Target Snapshot has been assigned to it or it is assigned to an Application.
+This will start the agent, set the device in the default of fleet mode, and connect to FlowForge, waiting until a Target Snapshot has been assigned to it or it is assigned to an Application.

 # When assigned to an instance: